- Guest Rooms & Suites

 ”The Merrion is one of the most successful developments in Dublin of recent years.”

 Founder of the Irish Georgian Society.

-The architects, Burke-Kennedy Doyle, dealt with all relevant parties, including An Taisce (the Irish National Trust), and Planning Permission was granted after two years.
-Before the main contractor received possession of the site detailed recording and investigation work had to be carried out.
-All walls, ceilings, fixtures and fittings were detailed, recorded and catalogued where necessary.
+The architects, Burke-Kennedy Doyle, dealt with all relevant parties, including An Taisce (the Irish National Trust), and planning permission was granted after two years.
+Before the main contractor was given possession of the site, detailed recording and investigation work had to be carried out.
+All walls, ceilings, fixtures and fittings were detailed, recorded and catalogued.